huangzehao/preprint-beacon-chrome-extension/README.md

 # Preprint Beacon

+**Never Miss Your Favored Authors!**

 Preprint Beacon is a Chrome extension that enhances your browsing experience on preprint repositories like arXiv by highlighting papers from interesting authors.

 **Acknowledgment:** Thank you to arXiv for use of its open access interoperability.

 **Note:** The motivation of this project is to experience the paired programming ability of GPT-4.
-The vast majority of the code in this project is implemented by GPT-4.
+The vast majority of the code in this project, including the CHANGELOG and README, is implemented by GPT-4.

 ## Preview
 Randomly pick several authors for preview.